cplusplusjasper/awesome-resources/games.md

 [basic-computer-games](https://github.com/coding-horror/basic-computer-games): An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common programming languages

+[DungeonRush](https://github.com/Rapiz1/DungeonRush): A opensource game inspired by Snake, written in pure C with SDL

 [game-programmer](https://github.com/miloyip/game-programmer): A Study Path for Game Programmer

 [games](https://github.com/leereilly/games): A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.